vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 ---
 sidebar_position: 3
-title: Positions and margin
+title: Margin and positions
 hide_title: false
-description: How positions and margins work
+description: How margin is calculated and used.
 ---

 import NetworkParameter from '@site/src/components/NetworkParameter';